 Update: I’m continuing with my program of gradually phasing out the old content and introducing new content.
+Got some help from one of the top seo services TNG/Earthling, thanks to a connection via my brother who occasionally freelances for them.
 Unfortunately, my loan refi is taking far longer than I expected (why didn’t I do my homework first!), and I’m still waiting until I can collect some more info about alternative hair options before I finish that part of the site.
-And I am feeling much better about myself now that thanks to wigs from Raquel Welch.
+And I am feeling much better about myself now thanks to wigs from Raquel Welch.
 Eek!
 I’m revealing too much!

 Well, you might as well know I love wigs!
 It’s not like I have to wear wigs, I just like to.
 It simplifies the vexation of looking in the mirror and trying to decide what to do with my hair, particularly if it’s a bad hair day.
 It’s so easy to purchase a wig online since there are so many wig sites.
 I comparison shop like crazy and try not to get duped on a site that appears to have the lowest price only to find upon check out that they hit you with huge shipping and handling fees.
 I also look for good customer service that has knowledgeable wig folks answering the phone a well as a decent return policy.
 I also look out for sales.
 It seems like there are ongoing sales almost every week at these online wig store.
 I have a few favorite online wig shops that I regularly check out.
 At some point I will start posting more information on how to get the right size wig, how to care for your wig, the different types of fibers and cap constructions that you can choose from, etc